BarryBouwer/VulneraWise/content/en/solutions/_index.md

     ev_intelligence:
         title: "<span>Exploit & Vulnerability Intelligence</span>"
         subtitle: "Stay Ahead of Cyber Threats with Real-Time Intelligence"
-        details: "In today's threat landscape, timing is everything.
-VulneraWise delivers real-time updates on vulnerabilities actively targeted by malicious actors.
-Our AI-powered scanning solution gathers data from all leading sources and hundreds of others.
-Then, we generate relevant insights using our proprietary prioritization engine.
-This approach paired with industry-leading data allows your security teams to identify and mitigate threats faster."
+        details: "In a threat landscape where timing defines exposure, VulneraWise gives you the edge with real-time insights into vulnerabilities actively exploited in the wild.
+Our AI-powered scanning solution aggregates intelligence from major feeds and hundreds of additional sources—going beyond the obvious.
+Our prioritization engine turns raw data into relevant, actionable insight—so your team can move faster, respond smarter, and stay ahead of real threats."
         button:
             label: "Schedule Demo"
             url: "about-us/#form"